dstmodders/mod-sdk/README.md

 The story is always the same...

-Since I've made a few mods for this game the amount of code that could be reused has kept growing and the maintenance costs have started to increase.
-The feeling that I keep writing more or less the same solutions over and over again has started to pop into my head more frequently, so I've decided to make a separate repository to store all the existing solutions and wrap it in a form of an SDK.
+As I was making a few mods for the game, the amount of code that could be reused has kept growing.
+The maintenance cost has increased, and the feeling of writing the same solutions has started to pop into my head more frequently.
+So, I've decided to make a separate repository to store all the existing solutions and wrap it in an SDK.

-I don't really know what final form this project will end up with as I don't really have an aim in covering everything except extending it based on my own needs.
-However, even though I don't really think that this project will be useful to anyone else, you can always open an issue or a pull request in order to extend it.
-It's always appreciated!
+I don't know what final form this project ends up with.
+At this stage I have no aim in covering everything and just planning to extend it based on my own needs.
+However, even though I don't think that this project will be useful to anyone else, you can open an issue or a pull request to extend it.
+I appreciate any contributions!

 ### Pros